alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 These are much better than a wall of text!
 The picture and description give more context about why somebody might want to read a given post, and they're much more visually interesting.
-Ever since I made those cards for my book tracker, I've been jealous of how much better it looks than my main site, but I never connected the dots.
+Ever since I made those cards for my book tracker, I've been jealous of how much better it looks than my main site, but I never thought to apply it here -- until yesterday.

 I grabbed my laptop, and started playing around.
 I quickly came up with something I liked: